The cost of installing a complete fire and carbon monoxide alarm system ranges up to $950 with wiring.

 Free Smoke and Carbon Monoxide Detectors Near You

-Other times, you might be able to get a free smoke alarm or carbon monoxide detector by finding a resource located near your neighborhood.
+Other times, you might get a free smoke alarm or carbon monoxide detector by finding a resource near your neighborhood.
 Follow three strategies to find local assistance.

 The American Red Cross provides free smoke detectors through its Sound the Alarm program.
 The organization recruits volunteers and solicits donations in support of this noble effort to keep families safe.